 - Lack of emotional support.

 You may be her partner, the baby’s dad or mum, a family member or friend.
-All mums need support, and whatever your relationship to her there are things you can do to help.
+All mothers need support, and whatever your relationship to her there are things you can do to help.

 - Walks in the fresh air.
 Consider wearing baby in a sling or other carrier.